 - 1. All new residential development, including subdivision of land, shall be designed, configured and developed in a manner that ensures no net loss of shoreline ecological function. - 2.
-All sewage disposal and water systems shall be in compliance with state and local health regulations including but not limited to Thurston County Board of Health Articles III and IV for on-site sewage and water supply requirements. - New and remodeled residential development and new subdivisions shall be designed, located and constructed so that structural improvements, including bluff walls, retaining walls and other stabilization structures, are not required to protect such structures and uses. - 4.
+All sewage disposal and water systems shall be in compliance with state and local health regulations including but not limited to Thurston County Board of Health Articles III and IV for on-site sewage and water supply requirements. - 3.
+New and remodeled residential development and new subdivisions shall be designed, located and constructed so that structural improvements, including bluff walls, retaining walls and other stabilization structures, are not required to protect such structures and uses. - 4.
 New over-water residences, including floating homes, are prohibited.
 Where such homes exist as of the adoption date of this Program, they shall be reasonably accommodated to allow improvements associated with life safety matters and property rights (mitigation may be required). - 5.
-Stormwater quality and quantity measures for residential development must comply with current codes. - Flood hazard reduction measures for residential development shall comply with Chapter 24.20 TCC, as incorporated here by Section 19.400.115 (Critical Areas) and Section 19.400.150 (Flood Hazard Reduction Measures) of this Program and shall be designed to prevent net loss of shoreline ecological functions. - 7.
+Stormwater quality and quantity measures for residential development must comply with current codes. - 6.
+Flood hazard reduction measures for residential development shall comply with Chapter 24.20 TCC, as incorporated here by Section 19.400.115 (Critical Areas) and Section 19.400.150 (Flood Hazard Reduction Measures) of this Program and shall be designed to prevent net loss of shoreline ecological functions. - 7.
 New multi-unit residential development, including the subdivision of land for five or more parcels, shall provide for joint or community and/or public access, except where demonstrated to be infeasible due to any of the following: - a.
 Incompatible uses; - b.
 Safety; - c.
 Security; - d.
 Impact to the shoreline environment; - e.
-Other legal limitations that may be applicable. - In cases where on-site access is infeasible, alternate methods of providing public access shall be considered, such as off-site improvements. - 9.
-Lot area shall be calculated using only those lands landward of the OHWM. - 10.
-Single-family residential uses are a priority use only when developed in a manner consistent with control of pollution and prevention of damage to the natural environment.
+Other legal limitations that may be applicable.